 You’re trying to boost your pest control marketing performance, however, after reviewing your SEO campaign results month after month, something still seems…off.

-Although there are a number of elements that go into a top-performing online marketing campaign, keywords top the priority list.
+Although there are a number of elements that go into a top-performing pest control local SEO marketing campaign, keywords top the priority list.

 Here we’re going to provide some tips on how to do keyword research to help boost SEO for pest control companies.